jharwell/sierra/docs/src/usage/pipeline.rst

 ===============

-This page provides a more detailed overview of its pipeline, expanding on the architectural diagram shown :ref:`here <main>`, as well as deep-dives for what happens in each stage.
-For reference, here is the high-level view of the
+This page provides a more detailed overview of its pipeline, expanding on the architectural diagram, as well as deep-dives for what happens in each stage.
+For reference, here is the high-level view of the pipeline:
-pipeline:

 .. figure:: /figures/architecture.png